-The Outlook for Clean Air Zones
+The outlook for Clean Air Zones

 Having been paused during the pandemic, Clear Air Zones (CAZs) are starting to be introduced across cities in the UK.
 A Clean Air Zone is defined as an area where targeted action is taken to improve air quality and is designed to encourage people and businesses to move towards less polluting methods of transport.